anniehedgpeth/workflow/local-cookbook-development.md

    - `ignore_failure` `provider` `retries` `retry_delay` `sensitive` `supports`
  - `execute` actions: `:nothing` `:run`
  - Common `execute` properties: `command` `notifies` `creates` (Prevent a command from creating a file when that file already exists.) `path` `returns`
+ - A notification is a property on a resource that listens to other resources in the resource collection and then takes action(s) based on the notification type (notifies or subscribes).
+   - Timers: `:before` `:delayed` `:immediate` `:immediately`
+   - Notifies: `notifies :action, 'resource[name]', :timer`
+   - Subscribes: `subscribes :action, 'resource[name]', :timer`

 ```ruby
 cookbook_file '/var/www/customers/public_html/index.php' do